Canon 2000D vs 750D

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (5 vs 3 flaps/sec) to capture the decisive moment.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More heavily discounted: Has been around for much longer (launched in February 2015).

-The review scores listed above should be treated with care, though.
+Care should be taken when interpreting the review scores above, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 Specifications: Canon 2000D vs Canon 750D

 Below is a side-by-side comparison of the specs of the two cameras to facilitate a quick review of their differences and common features.